 If the requirements above are met, the foreign investor or company can proceed with the company registration process of the offshore company

 .
 However, one must appoint a local firm or representative who carries out the incorporation procedure.

-The following documents are required when opening an offshore company in Hong Kong:
+The following documents are required in order to set up a company in Hong Kong as an offshore company:

 - the Memorandum and Articles of Association of the company;

 - copies after the shareholder (s) and director (s) identification papers;

 - the prescribed application form;

 - a letter from the bank for foreign shareholders and directors.